danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

 But it will make maintainers very much question why they are doing what they're doing.

-There at driver/subsystem/whatever load time, when CONFIG_LOCKDEP is enabled, take all key locks in the correct order.
-One example for this relevant to GPU drivers [in the dma-buf subsystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/dma-buf/dma-resv.c?h=v5.18#n685).
+Hence at driver/subsystem/whatever load time, when CONFIG_LOCKDEP is enabled, take all key locks in the correct order.
+One example for this relevant to GPU drivers is [in the dma-buf subsystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/dma-buf/dma-resv.c?h=v5.18#n685).

+In the same spirit, at every entry point to your library or subsytem, or anything else big, validate that the callers hold up the locking contract with
+<code>might_lock(), might_sleep(), might_alloc()</code> and all the variants and
+more specific implementations of this.
+Note that there's a huge overlap between locking contracts and calling context in general (like interrupt safety, or whether memory allocation is allowed to call into direct reclaim), and since all these functions compile away to nothing when debugging is disabled there's really no cost in sprinkling them around very liberally.

-On the implementation and coding side there's a few rules of thumb to follow.
+On the implementation and coding side there's a few rules of thumb to follow:

 * Never invent your own locking primitives, you'll get them wrong, or at least build something that's slow.
-The kernel's locks are built and tuned by people who've done nothing else their entire career, you wont beat them except in bug count, and there by a lot.
+The kernel's locks are built and tuned by people who've done nothing else their entire career, you wont beat them except in bug count, and that by a lot.

 * The same holds for synchronization primitives - don't build your own with a
   <code>struct wait_queue_head</code>, or worse, hand-roll your own wait queue.
   Instead use the most specific existing function that provides the synchronization you need, e.g. <code>flush_work()</code> or
-  <code>flush_workqueue</code> and the enormous pile of variants available for
+  <code>flush_workqueue()</code> and the enormous pile of variants available for
   synchronizing against scheduled work items.

   A key reason here is that very often these more specific functions already